devsachi/HackerNewsAPIBestnStories/README.md

 5. More comments in the code
 6. Use docker
 7. Use HeathCheck API
 8. More Testing for the API
+9. Versioning of the Controller should be provided